Types of Grants

 The Kenosha Community Foundation considers grant applications that address community problems and opportunities in the areas of arts and culture, education, social services, and the preservation of resources including historical and cultural resources.

-Overall Grant Making Schedule
+The Foundation’s Overall Competitive Grant Making Schedule

 Each year the Foundation establishes a the grant award schedule that aligns with the following calendar: